 An intervertebral disc may be degenerating

-Irritations or problems that are associated with any of these structure could cause lower back pain or possibly pain that radiates or is reffered to other parts of the body.
+Irritations or problems that are associated with any of these structures could cause lower back pain or possibly pain that radiates or is referred to other parts of the body.
 Many lower back issues can also cause back muscle spasms, which can cause severe pain and disability.